Chris Taylor Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.75 team ERA ranks seventh across all league pitching staffs.
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.31).

-- Cubs pitchers combine to give up 11 home runs (0.9 per game), the fourth-fewest in the league.
+- Cubs pitchers combine to allow 19 home runs (one per game), the seventh-fewest in baseball.

-- The Cubs will send Smyly (0-1) to the mound to make his third start of the season.
+- Stroman (2-1) gets the starting nod for the Cubs in his fifth start of the season.
+He's put together a .75 ERA in 24 2/3 innings pitched, with 25 strikeouts.

-- The lefty last appeared on Monday against the Seattle Mariners, when he tossed five innings, allowing one earned run while giving up two hits.
+- In his most recent appearance on Wednesday, the right-hander tossed six scoreless innings against the Oakland Athletics while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.